Call for Abstract

 - Track 17-6Fecal analysis

 Renal pathology is a subspecialty of anatomic pathology that deals with the diagnosis and characterization of medical diseases (non-tumor) of the kidneys.
-In the diagnosis of renal system, renal pathologists work closely with nephrologists and transplant surgeons, who obtain diagnostic which demonstrates percutaneous renal biopsy.
-The renal pathologist study findings from light microscopy, electron microscopy to obtain diagnosis.
-Renal disease may affect the glomerulus, tubules and vessels.
+In the diagnosis of the renal system, renal pathologists work closely with nephrologists and transplant surgeons, who obtain diagnostic which demonstrates percutaneous renal biopsy.
+The renal pathologist study findings from light microscopy, electron microscopy to obtain a diagnosis.
+Renal disease may affect the glomerulus, tubules, and vessels.

 - Track 18-1Light microscopy